miferreiro/bdpar/CONTRIBUTING.md

 ## 1. Starting

-The bdpa4R project is developed in an architecture for an R package.
+The bdpar project is developed in an architecture for an R package.

 In this document you will find a description of this environment and the instructions to know how to contribute correctly to this project.